OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

 This will make the VM disk grow on the hypervisor node.
 Then the contextualization service running inside the guest OS will expand the filesystem with the newfound free space.
 The support for this filesystem expansion depends on the Guest OS.

-.. important:: In FreeBSD the resize of the filesystem inside the guest OS is not performed automatically by the Contextualization Service.
+.. important:: In FreeBSD the resize of the root filesystem inside the guest OS is not performed automatically by the Contextualization Service.
 This leads to `filesystem corruption <https://github.com/OpenNebula/addon-context-linux/issues/298>`_ and permanent data loss.
+This only applies to the partition mounted on ``/`` , partitions with other mountpoints will be resized.

 .. important:: In vCenter a disk can be resized only if the VM is in poweroff state and the VM has no snapshots or the vCenter template, which the VM is based on, doesn't use linked clones.